cache2k/cache2k/src/site/markdown/index.md

 We use every cache2k release within production environments.
 However, some of the basic features are still evolving and there may be API breaking changes until we reach version 1.0.

-## Roadmap
+## Road map

   * _1.0_, finalize JSR107 JCache support, stabilize API, documentation (April/May 2016)
   * _1.2_, improve Bulk performance, reduce threads needed for timing (June 2016)
   * _1.4_, async support (August 2016)
   * _1.6_, persistence and off-heap features (November 2016)

-Disclaimer:

-The information presented is not a commitment, promise, or legal obligation to deliver any material, code or functionality.
-Product capabilities, schedules and features are subject to change.
-To drive the project direction please vote for a feature by commenting "+1".
-If you need a commitment or need a special feature for your own product, please contact us.
+The road map represents a rough plan, the dates and features may change.

 ## News